-• As a school we measure children's progress in learning against National expectations and age related expectations.

-• The class teacher continually assesses each child and notes areas where they are improving and where further support is needed.
-As a school, we track children's progress from entry at in Reception through to Year 6, using a variety of different methods including National Curriculum levels and P levels where appropriate.

-Children who are not making expected progress are picked up through Review meetings with the Class teacher, SRP Coordinator and Headteacher.
-In this meeting a discussion takes place concerning why individual children are experiencing difficulty and what further support can be given to aid their progression.

-• When the child's IEP is reviewed comments are made against each target to show what progress the child has made.
-If the child has not met the target, the reasons for this will be discussed, then the target may be adapted into smaller steps or a different approach may be tried to ensure the child does make progress.
+- As a school we measure children's progress in learning against National expectations and age-related expectations. - The class teacher continually assesses each child and notes areas where they are improving and where further support is needed.
+As a school, we track children's progress from entry at in Reception through to Year 6, using a variety of different methods including National Curriculum levels and Progression Steps on BSquared where appropriate. - Children who are not making expected progress are picked up through Review meetings with the class teacher, SRP manger, SENCO and Headteacher.
+In this meeting a discussion takes place concerning why individual children are experiencing difficulty and what further support can be given to aid their progression. - When the child's EHCP is reviewed comments are made against each outcome to show what progress the child has made.
+If the child has not met the outcome, the reasons for this will be discussed, then the outcome may be adapted into smaller steps or a different approach may be tried to ensure the child does make progress.

 What support will there be for my child's overall well-being?
 What is the pastoral, medical and social support available in the school?

-• We are an inclusive school; we welcome and celebrate diversity.
+- We are an inclusive school; we welcome and celebrate diversity.
 All staff believe that children having high self-esteem is crucial to a child's well-being.
-We have a caring, understanding team looking after our children.

-• The SRP Coordinator and class teacher have responsibility for the pastoral, medical and social care of every child in their class, therefore they would be the parents' first point of contact.
+We have a caring, understanding team looking after our children. - The SENCO, SRP manager and class teacher have responsibility for the pastoral, medical and social care of every child in their class, therefore they would be the parents' first point of contact.
 This may involve working alongside outside agencies such as Health and Social Services, and/or the Behaviour Support Team.

-How does the SRP PI unit manage the administration of
+How does the SRP PI unit manage the administration of medicines?

-medicines?

-• The school has a policy regarding the administration and managing of medicines on the school site.

-• Parents need to contact the SRP Coordinator if medication is recommended by Health Professionals to be taken during the school day.

-• As a staff we have regular training and updates of conditions and medication affecting individual children so that staff are able to manage medical situations.

-• Staff are also trained in medical procedures, including gastro feeds.
+- The school has a policy regarding the administration and managing of medicines on the school site. - Parents need to contact the SENCO and/or SRP manager if medication is recommended by Health Professionals to be taken during the school day. - As a staff we have regular training and updates of conditions and medication affecting individual children so that staff are able to manage medical situations. - Staff could be trained for medical procedures, including gastro feeds.